-This kit is a solid phase, two-step incubation, antibody capture ELISA assay in which, polystyrene microwell strips are pre-coated with antibodies directed to human immunoglobulin M proteins (anti-μ chain).
-The patient's serum/plasma sample is added and during the first incubation, any IgM antibodies will be captured in the wells.
-After washing out all the other components of the sample and in particular IgG antibodies, the specific HAV IgM captured on the solid phase is detected by the addition of HAV antigens conjugated to horseradish peroxidase (HRP-Conjugate).
-During the second incubation, the HRP-conjugated antigens will specifically react only with the HAV IgM antibodies and after washing to remove unbound

-HRP-conjugate, Chromogen solutions are added to the wells.
+This kit is a two-step incubation, solid phase antibody capture ELISA assay, in which polystyrene microwell strips are pre-coated with antibodies directed to human immunoglobulin M proteins (anti-μ chain).
+The patient's serum/plasma sample is added and during the first incubation step, any IgM-class antibodies will be captured inside the wells.
+After washing out all other components of the sample and in particular IgG-class antibodies, the specific anti-HBc IgM captured on the solid phase is detected by the addition of purified HBcAg, labeled with anti-HBc monoclonal antibody conjugated to horseradish peroxidase (HRP-Conjugate).
+During the second incubation, the HRP-conjugated antigens will specifically react only with anti-HBc IgM antibodies, and after washing to remove the unbound HRP-conjugate, Chromogen solutions are added to the wells.

-In presence of the (anti-μ)-(HAV-IgM)-(antigen-HRP) immunocomplex, the colorless Chromogens are hydrolyzed by the bound HRP conjugate to a blue-colored product.
+In presence of the (anti-μ chain)-(anti-HBc IgM)-(HBcAg-Ab (HRP)) immunocomplex, the colorless Chromogens are hydrolyzed by the bound HRP-conjugate to a blue-colored product.
 The blue color turns yellow after stopping the reaction with sulfuric acid.
 The amount of color intensity can be measured and is proportional to the amount of antibody captured in the wells, and to the sample respectively.
-Wells containing samples negative for HAV-IgM remain colorless.
+Wells containing samples negative for anti-HBc IgM remain colorless.

-COMPONENTS 96 tests
+COMPONENTS 96 Tests